JDgoldvox/Design-Patterns/README.md

+<div align="center">

 # Design-Patterns
-Practise Repo For Exploration of Design Patterns
+A Practice Repo For Exploration of Design Patterns

-<div align="center">

 . | Pattern | Link
 --- | --- | ---